Research integrity: the slippery slope

 You can use slides and information from this research tip, taking into account the conditions as set out in following Creative Commons license: https://creativecommons.org/licenses/by-nc-sa/4.0/

-The continuum from good to bad, over unacceptable
+The continuum from good to bad

-Research integrity is part of researchers’ professional responsibility and inherently connected to what we do (or not) in a research context.
+Research integrity is part of researchers’ professional responsibility and inherently connected to what researchers do (or not) in a research context.
 The research behaviour is guided by values and norms, as set out in the European Code of Conduct for Research Integrity, or the ALLEA code.

 The good research practices